lCarvas/mlproj-masters/docs/handout.md

 - Unrealistic values such as engine size or miles per gallon being 0.
 More on that below.

-Putting the obvious changes that were made to the dataset to fix the first two aforementioned points, to tackle the unrealistic values we decided to bind data in these columns to values that made sense, the value that we decided on are as
+Putting the obvious change that was made to the dataset to fix the first point mentioned above aside, to tackle the unrealistic values we decided to bind the data to values that made sense.

-follows:
+The values that we decided on are as follows:

 - Mileage:
   - Minimum: 1, since Cars 4 You is a resale company, the cars have to be used.